MarounHaddad/Classifying-restaurants-by-state/README.md

 </p>
 <p align="center"  ><em>Figure 5 - Restaurants per category for the regions of St Catherine and Old Port.</em></p>

 However, we notice in Figure 4 that there are two exceptions to the rule: The Old Port and Little Italy.
 For these two zones, the number of restaurants is high, however, the percentage of closures is relatively low.
 Therefore, to identify the contributing factors for the stability of these zones, we look at the restaurant categories per zone.
 We plot the top 10 categories for open restaurants (blue bars, Figure 5) versus the top 10 categories for closed restaurants (orange bars, Figure 5).
 We notice that for the stable zones, such as Little Italy and the Old Port, the zones are dominated by a certain number of stable categories.
 For example, French restaurants in the Old Port and Italian restaurants in Little Italy.
 However, in the unstable regions, such as St Catherine and the Golden Square, we do not have an overly dominant category and to an extent all categories are unstable.
-We conclude that having a unique category as a restaurant or standing out is important in some zones while having a common cuisine or category is important in others.
+We conclude that having a unique category is important in some zones to stand out while having a common category or cuisine is important in others.
 Therefore, we add the following attributes:

 - **categories**: The list of categories for the restaurant (one-hot-encoding).
 - **zone_category_itersection**: The number of restaurants in the same zone that share at least one category with the restaurant.